Key takeaways

 Your little one may be grasping a rattle now, but they’ll be tossing a mortarboard in the air before you know it.
 Translation: It’s never too early to start thinking about how your family will pay for college.

 We know it’s hard to think that far ahead when your biggest concerns are covering the costs of onesies, diapers and daycare.
 But if you want a wake-up call, plug a few numbers into excel or a college cost calculator.
-The average cost of college continues to escalate at eye-watering rates: The Education Data Initiative finds that college tuition inflation averaged 12 percent annually from 2010 to 2022.
-The same organization found that the average annual cost of college in 2023 was $36,436, with bills hitting more than $55,000 for a private university.
+The average cost of college continues to escalate at eye-watering rates: The Education Data Initiative finds that college tuition at 4-year public schools went up more than 36 percent between 2010 and 2023.
+According to the College Board, the average cost of college in 2024 was more than $24,000 for an in-state public school.
+Private school will set you back more than $56,000 per year.

 The good news is that there are many ways you can get a head start on saving for college.
-You may want to consider setting up a 529 plan, which is one of the best-known options.
+For example, you may want to set up a 529 plan, which is one of the best-known options.
 Here’s what you need to know.

 What is a 529 plan?

-A A 529 plan is a type of tax-advantaged investment account designed specifically for saving for college.
-Your contributions grow tax-deferred, and your withdrawals down the line are exempt from federal and most state taxes—as long as you’re using the money to pay for qualified education costs.
+A 529 plan is a type of tax-advantaged investment account designed specifically for college saving.
+Your contributions grow tax-deferred, and your withdrawals down the line are exempt from federal and most state taxes—as long as you’re using the money to pay for qualified education costs (more on what this means below).

 Want more?
 Get financial tips, tools, and more with our monthly newsletter.